The history of Manzanos Wines is the story of a family, their effort, their perseverance and their know-how.

 Bodegas Manzanos Campanas, founded in 1864, is the oldest winery in appellation Navarra.
 It is based in Campanas, in the north of the appellation, just on the road to Santiago.
 The winery used to be a pilgrim hostel.

 Bodegas Manzanos Campanas was one of the founders of appellation Navarra.
-In the fifties it was the first winery to elaborate rosé, the wine that made famous this appellation.
+In the fifties it was the first winery to elaborate rosé, the wine that made this appellation famous.

-If there was a sign of identity that characterizes this winery is the fruitiness and freshness of its wines.
+If there was a sign of identity that characterizes this winery it would be the fruitiness and freshness of its wines.